-Since 1974, the Charlottesville Downtown Mall provides an historic experience within a thriving city center.
+Since 1974, the Charlottesville Downtown Mall serves as the epicenter of a historic experience within a thriving city center.
 Locals and tourists alike enjoy the limitless possibilities of restaurants and shops.
 Beneath sturdy pin oaks, live theater, music and cinema thrive on the pedestrian strip..
 Because Jefferson, Madison, and Monroe once walked these eight blocks, now brick and tree-lined, the Historic Downtown Mall offers a timeless experience.

 With art walks, history walks, ghost tours, a historic movie theatre, and a Saturday farmer’s market, the Downtown Mall is sure to provide something for everyone.
 In an age of Amazon, the Downtown Mall proudly offers a wide selection of almost entirely locally-owned shops the old-fashioned way.
 Stop by for a diverse and entertaining weekend pitstop or night out in Charlottesville.